-The Core of academic learning has an interdisciplinary approach while ensuring students have a deep understanding of the content they are learning through a balance of independent and collaborative enquiries and teacher driven Master Classes.
-The Core is the predominant vehicle for the facilitation of learning across the subject groups of the MYP: Language acquisition, Language and literature, Individuals and societies, Sciences, Mathematics & Physical and health education.
+The Core of academic learning will have an interdisciplinary approach while ensuring students have a deep understanding of the content they are learning through a balance of independent and collaborative enquiries and teacher driven Master Classes.
+The Core will be the predominant vehicle for the facilitation of learning across the eight subject groups of the MYP: Language acquisition, Language and literature, Individuals and societies, Sciences, Mathematics, Arts, Physical and health education & Design.